josefsbreakfast/Polaris-Protocol/🌓_3_In_The_Moment/📲_Press_Matters/👻_Ghosts_Of_Accountability/🗻_The_Manifestation_Molehill/🗻_the_manifestation_molehill_core_model.md

 ---

+## ✨ Key Features

+- Belief used as infrastructure.
+- Confidence performed until it is mistaken for reality.
+- Small inputs becoming disproportionately powerful.
+- Markets, media, donors, platforms, courts, and algorithms reading each other.
+- Spectacle used to hide paperwork.
+- Fragility mistaken for inevitability.
+- Compression tracked without claiming coordination.

+---

-## 🗻 Core Proposition
+## 🧿 Core Model

+The Manifestation Molehill has three moving parts:

+1. **Manifestation** — belief being used as infrastructure.
+2. **Molehill** — a fragile structure narrated as a mountain.
+3. **Confidence weather** — the atmosphere created when institutions, markets, media, platforms, and publics all start reading one another for signs of inevitability or collapse.

-The Manifestation Molehill is what happens when an overleveraged confidence system becomes allergic to small facts.
+Together, they describe how overleveraged systems become allergic to small facts.

 A post.
 A prompt.